JasielAaron/JavaScript-Quiz/README.md

 [<link to deployed application>](https://jasielaaron.github.io/JavaScript-Quiz/)

-This is a webiste is a time quiz that will test you JavaScript skills.
+This webiste is a time quiz that will test you JavaScript skills.

 ![screenshotofmychallenge](./assets/Screenshot%202024-01-23%20at%209.21.38 PM.png)